kevinharvey/hark-at-the-park/donate.markdown

     height="1" />
 </form>

 Donations can be made via credit card.
-No fee if you use your PayPal balance or
+No fee if you use your PayPal balance.

 # By Check